turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 But first, the road to enlightenment: [CSS Zen Garden](http://www.csszengarden.com/)

-## Vocab
+## Vocabulary

 - `CSS` Cascading Style Sheets
-- `CSS property` The name of a display property of an HTML element (e.g., color, border)
 - `HTML element` A building block that makes up the structure of a web page
-- `tag` Usually used interchangeably with 'HTML element'
 - `id` / `class` Ways to identify HTML elements
+- `property` (CSS property) The name of a style property of an HTML element (e.g., color, border)
+- `value` The value that is paired with a given style property
+- `declaration` A property/value pair within a CSS rule
+- `declaration blocks` multiple declarations
+- `selector` used to target HTML elements on our web pages that we want to style
+- `rule` selector(s) and a declaration block come together to create a rule

 ## What is CSS?
 It’s a “style sheet language” that lets you style the HTML elements on your page.
 CSS works _with_ HTML, but isn't HTML.
 CSS controls the positioning, sizing, colors, and specific fonts on your page.
 There is a `class` and `id` attribute available to use on __every__ html element.
 In addition to the plain old element names themselves, these attributes allow you to create "targets" for both your css and javascript.
 They are hooks so that you can manipulate the look and behavior of your HTML elements.